SlackBuffer/abzVue/Vue1.0/reactivity_in_depth.md

     ```

     - The `data` object is like the schema for your component’s state.
 Declaring all reactive properties upfront makes the component code easier to understand and reason about
-    - Adding a top level reactive property on a Vue instance will force all the watchers in its scope to re-evaluate, because it didn’t exist before and no watcher could have tracked it as a dependency
+    - **Adding a top level reactive property on a Vue instance will force all the watchers in its scope to re-evaluate**, because it didn’t exist before and no watcher could have tracked it as a dependency
         - The performance is usually acceptable (essentially the same as Angular’s dirty checking), but can be avoided when you initialize the `data` properly
 # Async update queue
 - By default, Vue.js performs DOM updates asynchronously.
-Whenever a data change is observed, Vue will open a queue and buffer all the data changes that happens **in the same event loop**
+Whenever a data change is observed, Vue will open a queue and buffer all the data changes that happens ***in the same event loop***
     - If the same watcher is triggered multiple times, it will be pushed into the queue only once
     - Then, in the next event loop “tick”, Vue flushes the queue and performs only the necessary DOM updates
     - Internally Vue uses `MutationObserver` if available for the asynchronous queuing and falls back to `setTimeout(fn, 0)`
-    - For example, when you set vm.someData = 'new value', the DOM will not update immediately.
+    - For example, when you set `vm.someData = 'new value'`, the DOM will not update immediately.
 It will update in the next “tick”, when the queue is flushed
     - Most of the time we don’t need to care about this, but it can be tricky when you want to do something that depends on the **post-update DOM state**
 - Although Vue.js generally encourages developers to think in a “data-driven” fashion and avoid touching the DOM directly, sometimes it might be necessary to get your hands dirty
-- In order to wait until Vue.js has finished updating the DOM after a data change, you can use `Vue.nextTick(callback)` immediately after the data is changed.
+- In order to **wait** until Vue.js has finished updating the DOM after a data change, you can use `Vue.nextTick(callback)` immediately after the data is changed.
 The callback will be called after the DOM has been updated

     ```html
     <div id="example">{{msg}}</div>